-He knows SAFe from the inside-out: he has been one of the first three SAFe Principal Contributors for six years, the first SAFe program consultant trainer outside Scaled Agile Inc, SPCT (SAFe Program Consultant Trainer), and with his company a SAFe gold partner.
+He knows SAFe from the inside-out: he has been one of the first three SAFe Principal Contributors for six years, the first SAFe program consultant trainer outside Scaled Agile Inc, SPCT (SAFe Program Consultant Trainer), and with his company he has been a SAFe gold partner.

 He is one of the latest lean-agile thought leaders to “ditch” SAFe (amicably break off the relationship with Scaled Agile Inc, no longer providing SAFe training).
 Other prominent SAFe figures did the same, see for example Alex Yakyma, SAFe first Associate Methodologist, that also distanciated himself from SAFe and Scaled Agile inc.

-SAFe fans are surrendering to the request by Scaled Agile inc to implement SAFe in a prescriptive way “by the book” and to SAFe downsides that grow at every new SAFe version and outweigh even all the pros that the most enthusiastic supporters see.
+SAFe fans are surrendering to the request by Scaled Agile inc to implement SAFe in a prescriptive way “by the book” and to the SAFe downsides that grow at every new SAFe version that outweigh even all the pros pitched by the most enthusiastic supporters.

 After 6 years he decided to leave SAFe because, in his own words: